rancher/rancher-docs/docs/integrations-in-rancher/cluster-api/overview.md

 ## Security

-[SLSA](https://slsa.dev/spec/v1.0/about) is a set of incrementally adoptable guidelines for supply chain security, established by industry consensus.
+As defined by [Supply-chain Levels for Software Artifacts (SLSA)](https://slsa.dev/spec/v1.0/about), SLSA is a set of incrementally adoptable guidelines for supply chain security, established by industry consensus.
 The specification set by SLSA is useful for both software producers and consumers: producers can follow SLSA’s guidelines to make their software supply chain more secure, and consumers can use SLSA to make decisions about whether to trust a software package.

-Rancher Turtles meets [SLSA Level 3](https://slsa.dev/spec/v1.0/levels#build-l3) requirements for appropriate build platform, consistent build process, and provenance distribution.
+Rancher Turtles meets [SLSA Level 3](https://slsa.dev/spec/v1.0/levels#build-l3) requirements as an appropriate hardened build platform, with consistent build processes, and provenance distribution.
 For more information, visit the [Rancher Turtles Security](https://turtles.docs.rancher.com/security/slsa) document.

 ## Prerequisites